MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/About-this-book.md

 This book has not been finalized yet.
 A few more chapters will be added.
 The slides and videos for my course will also be uploaded online.
 I am collecting feedback about this book.
 Any advice from the readers will be appreciated.
 Any feedback can be sent to zhaoshiyu@westlake.edu.cn.

 # About the author
-You can find my info at my homepage https://www.shiyuzhao.net/ and my research group website https://shiyuzhao.westlake.edu.cn
+You can find my info at my homepage https://www.shiyuzhao.net/ (GoogleSite) and my research group website https://shiyuzhao.westlake.edu.cn